qped-eu/mass/src/tutorials/qped-semantics.md

   ]
 }
 ```
-After define the Settings click the student have to upload the answer in quarterfall and waith for a feedback.
+After the settings are defined, students have to upload the answer in Quarterfall and wait for a feedback.
-The feedback should look like this for the student:
+The feedback should look similar to this:

 ![semantic Feedback ](images/semantic_Feedback.png)